wabarr/hompal-stats/Hypothesis_Testing.md

 Testing Hypotheses
 ================

-Consider a [fake dataset of body mass and femoral head diameters](datasets/baboons.txt) from male and female baboons.
+Consider a [dataset of femoral head diameters](datasets/baboons.txt) from male and female baboons.

-<span class="mega-octicon octicon-puzzle"></span> Read this into R on your own, and make a boxplot like this, with the points overlaid on the boxes.
+***Read this into R on your own, and make a boxplot with the points overlaid on the boxes.***

-We want to test the scientific hypothesis of a relationship between sex and femoral head diamter.
+We want to test the hypothesis of a relationship between sex and femoral head diamter.
 To do this, we first create a statistical ***null hypothesis***.

 ***